philsturgeon/phil.tech/_posts/2015-01-10-developer-fallacies-2014.markdown

 What a year.

 Let's try to cut back on the asshattery in and around the PHP community this year.
-Let's focus on open- source teamwork, helping other developers to learn new things and building bigger and better educational resources for developers of all skill levels.
+Let's focus on open-source teamwork, helping other developers to learn new things and building bigger and better educational resources for developers of all skill levels.
 Most importantly, [Don't Be a Dick](http://dbad-license.org).